Lecture

 Introduction to Object-Oriented Programming (OOP)

-Object-Oriented Programming (OOP) is one of the programming paradigms that creates software by modeling real-world entities or concepts as objects and makes these objects communicate with each other within a program.
+Object-Oriented Programming (OOP) is a programming paradigms that creates software by modeling real-world entities or concepts as objects and enables these objects communicate with each other within a program.

 Core Concepts of Object-Oriented Programming